 The Child Life Department is an essential part of Children's Hospital's focus on family-centered care.
-Led by Mary Pegler, Director, the staff members are trained and dedicated specifically to one crucial part of a child's daily life: play.
+Child Life staff members are trained and dedicated specifically to one crucial part of a child's daily life: play.
 Our Child Life Specialists ease anxiety through the power of play in a constructive, healing and educating manner.
 We currently have 15 staff members that serve as cheerleaders, confidantes and advocates to patients who may be frightened by or unfamiliar with the hospital setting.
 Beloved by patients, the Child Life Specialists at Children's Hospital believe in the power of play as a method of healing, growing and developing.

 The field of Child Life began from the understanding that hospitalization can have a long-term negative impact on normal growth and development because of the stress it puts on children and their families.
 By assessing a child through play, a Child Life Specialist can gain insight into ways to help the child cope with the hospital experience.
 Children who receive a new diagnosis of a long-term illness are provided with as much additional attention as possible.
 Clinical nurse specialists (educators) provide technical information, and then the Child Life Specialist follows up with hands-on activities that reinforce the child's learning.

-The Child Life program began in 1978 with longtime staff members Laura Barnes, now the Vice President for Patient Care Services and Chief Nursing Officer, and Eleanor Stevens.
-It was the first program of its kind in Tennessee and predates the Child Life Council, which is the governing body of the field.
+Started in 1978, the Child Life program was the first program of its kind in Tennessee and predates the Child Life Council, which is the governing body of the field.
 Since then, the department has grown to cover all inpatient units, the Emergency Department, outpatient clinics and the Radiology Department.

 Here are some more interesting facts about Child Life at Children's Hospital: